-Any additional stop lamps fitted and connected must be tested.
+N lethod of Inspection Re ason for Rejection V Any additional stop lamps fitted and connected must be tested.
 Where high level stop lamps are fitted and there is doubt as to whether they are connected, the benefit of this doubt should be given to the presenter.

-Check the high level stop lamp where fitted:

-- a.
-Is not obscured, and is not obviously incorrectly positioned. - b.
-At least 50% of the lamp must be visible from the rear.
+C Check the high level stop lamp where fitted: Hig h level stop lamp а .
+Is not obscured, and is not obviously incorrectly positioned. a.
+Obscured or obviously incorrectly positioned. b .
+At least 50% of the lamp must be visible from the rear. b.
+Less than 50% of the lamp not working or obscured